 Rule 8.02 Pitching Limit Violation Penalty

-First offense: Coach will be removed from the game.
-Pitcher will be removed from the pitching position, but is still eligible for other positions for remainder of the game.
+First offense: The coach will be removed from the game.
+The pitcher will be removed from the pitching position but is still eligible for other positions for the remainder of the game.

 Second offense: Tournament/League director discretion.

 Visits will remain 2 per inning, with a second visit to the same pitcher in the same inning resulting in a pitching change.